xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-035.md

 ## Other features implemented in Rust {#other-features-implemented-in-rust}

+### Compute bounds {#compute-bounds}

+We can use parley to handle BiDi, clusters and other features in text metrics.

 ### Picking {#picking}

 Besides rendering, picking can be done in WASM.
 For example in [Graphite]: